pydata/sparse/README.rst

 Scipy.sparse.
 It generalizes the scipy.sparse.coo_matrix_ layout but extends beyond just rows and columns to an arbitrary number of dimensions.

-The original motivation is for maching learning algorithms, but it is general use.
+The original motivation is for machine learning algorithms, but it is intended for somewhat general use.

 This Supports
 --------------